jonchuaenzhe/ecg_classification/README.md

 # ecg_classification

-Classify whether ECG waveforms are normal or abnormal
+This project uses a CNN to predict whether an ECG signal is normal or abnormal from a 2D plot of the ECG.
+The dataset was obtained from https://www.kaggle.com/shayanfazeli/heartbeat

+As it was done on google colab, I mounted my drive onto the notebook.
+To run this project locally, simply change the root path and save the data files accordingly